Modularising Verification Of Durable Opacity: Using IOA to Prove Durable Opacity

 The history is a legal sequential history in $H_S$, iff there is a sequence $s_0 \ldots s_n$ of states, such that $s_0 \in Init$ and $(in_m, s_m, s_{m+1}, out_m) \in op_{k_m}$ for all $m < n$.

 To prove durable linearizability of a concurrent implementation we will specify the concurrent program as an IOA $C$ that generates a set of concurrent histories.
-To prove that $C$ is durable linearizable to $H_\bbS$ it is then sufficient to prove that $C$ refines the {\em canonical durable automaton} $\duraut{\bbS}$ shown in Fig.~\ref{fig:canonical} (see~\cite{DBLP:conf/fm/DerrickDDSW19}).
-The state of this automaton incorporates the state $s$ of the sequential object $\bbS$ and adds a program counter $pc_t$ for every transaction $t \in T$.
+Note that--as to mimic execution of an NVM architecture--this implementation IOA $C$ would need to explicitly model persistent and volatile memory as well as its flushing discipline, i.e., when the implementation wants an update to a location to reach persistent memory.
+To prove that $C$ is durably linearizable to $H_\bbS$, it is then sufficient to prove that $C$ refines the {\em canonical durable IOA} $\duraut{\bbS}$ shown in Fig.~\ref{fig:canonical} (see~\cite{DBLP:conf/fm/DerrickDDSW19}).
+This IOA serves as an abstract specification of durable linearizability in the refinement proof: its traces are exactly the durably linearizable histories (of some sequential object).

+The state of this IOA incorporates the state $s$ of the sequential object $\bbS$ and adds a program counter $pc_t$ for every transaction $t \in T$.
 The possible values of this program counter include {\em notStarted}, {\em ready} and {\em crashed} to indicate that the transaction has not started (its initial value), is running but not currently executing an operation, or has crashed.
-The execution of an operation $op$ is split into three steps: an invocation and a response of the operation plus a do-step (where the actual effect of the operation takes place). \begin{itemize} \item First, when $pc_t$ = {\em ready} an invoke step with action $inv_t(op(in))$ is executed.
+The execution of an operation $op$ is split into three steps: an invocation and a response of the operation plus a $do$-step (where the actual effect of the operation takes place).
+Note that both $run$ and $do$ are internal actions and thus do not appear in the traces of the IOA. \begin{itemize} \item First, when $pc_t$ = {\em ready} an invoke step with action $inv_t(op(in))$ is executed.
 The input value of this step is arbitrary and gets stored in $pc_t$ by setting it to $doOp(in)$. \item Second, a step with internal action $do_t(op)$ is executed.
 This step will correspond to the linearization point of an implementation.
 The step modifies the state of $op$ by choosing a new state and an output according to the specification of $op$ (the step is not possible if there is no $s',out'$ with $op(in, s,s', out')$).
 The computed output is again stored in $pc_t$ by setting it to $resOp(out)$. \item Finally, a response step, that returns the $out$ value that was stored in $pc_t$ by emitting an action $resOp(out)$.
 This step finishes the execution of $op$ by setting $pc_t$ to {\em ready}. \end{itemize}